garrandall/popular-music-data/tracks/southernplayalisticadillacmuzik-outkast.md

 So back up off get up on it if you want it cha'll Looking for hoes and snitches was my thing on player's ball yup So now I step, rather walk with the pimp
-Lit by, my niggaz are at east point
+Lit by, my niggas are at east point
 With that college park hemp smoke style
 Is how I wanna end it on this track so I pass it to my partner And step back up in my Cadillac